fidy1995/Stars/README.md

 ## Update log

-### Version 1.2 - now on construction
+### Version 1.2
-- Deleted annoying trees, now you are at the sea side.
+- Deleted annoying trees, now you are at the seaside.

 - Move the Polaris to declination 31°, in order to provide the view of Shanghai, but I'm not considering adding Jinmao Building XDDDDD

-- Still trying to spin the sky sphere in order to make a real view, but failed.
+- Now every time you open the APP, the sky sphere will spin a random angle to provide different views.

+- Make lighting easier to render by using directional lights, not point lights.
+And also, removing lens flares.

 ### Version 1.1
 - Fixed a bug that cause the constellations to become image symmetrical.